 Best Alternative to Apple's Pro Display iMore 2021

-Apple's 32-inch 6K Pro Display XDR is not for everyone — it's not even for most of us, and there are great alternatives to Apple's Pro Display XDR on the market.
+Apple's 32-inch 6K Pro Display XDR is one of the best monitors for Mac, but it's not for everyone — it's not even for most of us, and there are great alternatives to Apple's Pro Display XDR on the market.
 Depending on what you're looking for in an external monitor, you might not have to spend thousands of dollars to get a quality alternative to Apple's Pro Display XDR.
-Well, the best USB-C monitors for Mac are great for some people, having both Thunderbolt 3 and USB-C ports are what make the best alternative to Apple's Pro DIsplay XDR.
+Well, the best USB-C monitors for Mac are great for some people; having both Thunderbolt 3 and USB-C ports are what make the best alternative to Apple's Pro DIsplay XDR.
 If you're looking for an external display for your Mac that's easier on the pocketbook, here's a list of monitors that won't disappoint!

 - Multiple Thunderbolt 3 Ports: LG UltraFine 4K Display for Mac